fortinet-fortisoar/solution-pack-fortimanager-ztp-framework/docs/example1.md

   5) Append all created VLAN Subnets to the site admins using the `admin_ro` profile.
   5) Assign each site to the respective `Device Groups`, `Provisioning Template Groups`, and `Policy Package` inside FortiManager.
   6) Create FortiManager `Address Objects` for each VLAN at each site.
-  7) Update the FortiManager Address Group `VLANS` with `Per Device Mapping` of each VLAN at each site to update the FortiMaanger `Policy Package`.
+  7) Update the FortiManager Address Group `VLANS` with `Per Device Mapping` of each VLAN at each site to update the FortiManager `Policy Package`.
-  8) Push all the configurations to the site via FortiManager using the `Install Device Config` and `Install Policy Package` features in FortiManager.
+  8) Push all the configurations to the sites using the `Install Device Config` and `Install Policy Package` features in FortiManager.

 ## Unauthorized Devices
 Devices in FortiManager are synchronized to FortiSOAR for handling.